OysterRiverOverdrive/infra-management/Install-Arduino-IDE.md

 * Make sure the user is part of the uucp group to be able to access the USB port.

 ```
-usermod -a -G uucp dan
+sudo usermod -a -G uucp dan
-# You may need to log out and in again or restart
+# You may need to log out and in again or restart.
+# `id [username]` should show the new group added.
 ```

 Install the arduino IDE and command line and install a list of common Arduino boards.